hexarobi/stand-lua-auto-updater/README.md

 #### Additional lib files

-If your project depends on additional lib files, you can setup auto_update calls for them so that they will both auto-install of missing, and auto-update when updated.
+If your project depends on additional lib files, you can setup auto_update calls for them so that they will both auto-install if missing, and auto-update when updated.
 The auto-updater even uses this internally on itself to apply updates.

 ```lua